11 quarantined at Myrtle Beach homeless shelter, first COVID-19 case confirmed

 MYRTLE BEACH, S.C.
-(WBTW) – A Myrtle Beach homeless shelter confirms it’s first positive COVID-19 case this week.
+(WBTW) – A Myrtle Beach homeless shelter has confirmed its first positive COVID-19 case this week.

 Eleven people at the New Directions homeless shelter are currently in quarantine for 10 to 14 days after a client tested positive on Monday.

-New Directions almost got through the entire year without a positive case.

-Eleven clients they believe could have been in close contact for more than 15 minutes with the individual who tested positive are in quarantine.

-According to the homeless shelter’s executive director, Kathy Jenkins, no one in that quarantined group has yet tested positive.
+According to the homeless shelter’s executive director, Kathy Jenkins, no one in that quarantined group has yet tested positive for COVID-19.

-Within 12 hours of the positive test, New Directions partnered with Eastern Carolina Housing Organization (ECHO) to find temporary housing for the individual testing positive and those believed to have had exposure.
+Within 12 hours of the positive test, New Directions partnered with Eastern Carolina Housing Organization (ECHO) to find temporary housing for the individual testing positive and those believed to have been exposed.

-“This is our first case, hopefully, our last case, but each shelter is one big family,” Kathy Jenkins, New Directions Homeless Shelter Executive Director, said.
+“This is our first case — hopefully, our last case — but each shelter is one big family,” Jenkins said.
 “They live together, eat together, sleep in big dormitories, so we have always felt that when people come into the shelters, we are their family.”

 The homeless shelter has partnered with Little River Medical Center during the pandemic to test clients regularly.

-New Directions has also been in partnership with the City of Myrtle Beach, Horry County, and S.C.
-Department of Health and Environmental Control (SCDHEC).
+New Directions has also been in partnership with the City of Myrtle Beach, Horry County, and the South Carolina Department of Health and Environmental Control (SCDHEC).

-Since March, the homeless shelter took extra precautions like reduced capacity and bed re-arrangements.
+Since March, the homeless shelter took extra precautions like reduced capacity and bed re-arrangements to try to prevent the spread of the virus.

 “They are out and about they are meeting with other community partners, and they go to the community kitchen for lunch, many of them work because that is the goal,” Jenkins said.

-Dozens of men, women, and families have moved into the New Directions homeless shelter since March.
+Dozens of men, women and families have moved into the homeless shelter since March.
 The goal is for people to get back on their feet and live independently.

 However, that means coming and going to work and making community connections during the pandemic.

-Since March, the New Directions homeless shelter has maintained an average of 70-75% capacity to allow social distancing.
+Since March, it has maintained an average of 70-75% capacity to allow for social distancing.
 The homeless shelter has about 185 beds.